-Table 6 Estimated Strength of Authentication Mechanism
+Table 5 Estimated Strength of Authentication Mechanism

 Authentication Type Strength Username Password mechanism Passwords must be a minimum of 6 characters (see Secure Operation section of this document).
 The password can consist of alphanumeric values (a-z, A-Z, 0-9) yielding 62 choices per character.
-The user is permitted to enter one password per second.
-This would result in 60 attempts per one minute period, this would leave a probability of one in 500 million.
-Thus, the probability of an authentication within a one-minute period is much less than one in 100,000.
 The probability of a successful random attempt is 1/62^6, which is less than 1/1,000,000.
+This is also valid for RADIUS or TACACS+ shared secret keys

+Table 5 Estimated Strength of Authentication Mechanism (continued)

-This is also valid for RADIUS or TACACS+ shared secret keys Certificate based authentication The security appliances support a public key based authentication with 1024 or 2048 (for RSA) bit keys.
+Authentication Type Strength Certificate based authentication The security appliance supports a public key based authentication with 1024 or 2048 (for RSA) bit keys.
 A 1024-bit RSA key has at least 80-bits of equivalent strength.
 The probability of a successful random attempt is 1/2^80, which is less than 1/1,000,000.
 A 2048-bit RSA key has at least 112-bits of equivalent strength.
 The probability of a successful random attempt is 1/2^112, which is less than 1/1,000,000.

+The Cisco ASA 5500 series security appliance also provides protection against password guessing within a one-minute period.
+Specifically:

-When Using RSA for IKE: The probability of a successful random authentication within a one-minute period is 2^1024/9.36 million which is much less than one in 100,000.
-When Using HMAC-SHA-1 for IPSec packets: The modules can process about 9.36 million packets in one minute period, this would leave a probability of one in 2^80/9.36 million (~129158741411819356).
-Thus the probability of a successful random authentication within a one-minute period is much less than one in 100,000.
+- Using passwords: It is possible for an unauthorized user to enter one password per second.
+This would result in 60 attempts per one minute period.
+This would leave a probability of one in 500 million; thus, the probability of an authentication within a one-minute period is much less than one in 100,000. - Using HMAC-SHA-1 for IPSec packets: The ASAmodules process 156,000 packets per second.
+With a 1024-bit RSA key of at least 80-bits of equivalent strength, the probability of gaining access to the module is one in (2^80)/156,000.
+Thus the probability of a successful random authentication within a one-minute period is much less than one in 100,000. - Using RSA digital signatures for IKE: Similar to HMAC-SHA-1, the probability of a successful random authentication within a one minute period is 2^1024/156,000, which is much less than one in 100,000.